 notification is received by the Club from the director that the director is resigning from office, and such resignation has taken effect in accordance with its terms.

-Directors' Remuneration
+Payments to Directors

+A director may not receive remuneration from the Club in respect their role as a director.
-Subject to the provisions of the 2006 Act, and to Article 20.2 below, the Board may (with the approval of the Voting Members via an Ordinary Resolution) enter into an agreement or arrangement with any director:

-for his services to the Club as a director; and
+Subject to the provisions of the 2006 Act, and to Article 20.4 below, and provided that the details of the relevant agreement or arrangement (including the form and amounts of any payments) have been approved in advance by the Voting Members via an Ordinary Resolution, the Board may enter into an agreement or arrangement with any director for services to the Club which are beyond the scope of their appointment and duties as a director.

-for his employment by the Club or for the provision by him of any services outside the scope of the ordinary duties of a director or benefits.

 Any appointment of a director to an executive office shall terminate if he ceases to be a director but without prejudice to any claim for damages for breach of the contract of service between the director and the Club.

-Subject to these Articles, a director's remuneration may take any form and include any arrangements in connection with the payment of a pension, allowance or gratuity, or any death, sickness or disability benefits, to or in respect of that director provided that such remuneration:
+Subject to these Articles, payments made to directors may take any form provided that such payments:

-is fixed having regard to the current remuneration of directors in comparable posts;

-does not exceed the general market rate for directors providing comparable services; and
+do not exceed the general market rate for individuals or businesses providing comparable services; and

-is not to any extent determined by or conditional upon the profits or losses derived from some or all of the activities of the Club or by reference to the level of the Club's gross income from some or all of its activities.
+are not to any extent determined by or conditional upon the profits or losses derived from some or all of the activities of the Club or by reference to the level of the Club's gross income from some or all of its activities.

-Unless the Board decides otherwise, directors' remuneration accrues from day to day.

 Unless the Board decides otherwise, directors are not accountable to the Club for any remuneration which they receive as directors or other officers or employees of the Club's subsidiaries (if any) or of any other body corporate in which the Club is interested (if any).

 APPOINTMENTS AND ELECTED POSITIONS